edit-yaml

 changes:

-It's a list of editing actions that will be executed in the order they appear.
-And its block has as required parameter yamlpath.
+It is a list of editing actions that will be executed in the order they appear.
+Each action block has the yamlpath parameter as required.

-During the search process on the changes attribute, all nodes that match the criteria (yamlpath attribute) are changed at once.
+During the search process on the changes attribute, all nodes that match the criteria (the yamlpath attribute) are changed at once.
 You can make multiple changes to a file just by using expressions.

 Check out some of the supported expressions: